3DCoded/Happy-Hare/Handling-Errors.md

 > [!NOTE]
 > Remember this is optional and ONLY needed if you may have confused the MMU state.
 I.e. if you left everything where the MMU expects it there is no need to run and indeed if you use MMU commands then the state will be correct and there is never a need to run.
 However, this can be useful to force Happy Hare to run its own checks to, for example, confirm the position of the filament.
+> The default automatic recovery will avoid some expensive/invasive testing that can detect conditions that would not normally be discovered (like filament trapped in extruder but not registering on toolhead sensor).
+Use can add the `MMU_RECOVER STRICT=1` parameter to force these extra tests or by configuring `strict_filament_recover: 1` in `mmu_parameters.cfg`.
+The reason this isn't the default behavior is that it could result in the extruder heating up unexpectedly.

 <br>